temporalio/documentation/docs/explanation/introduction.md

 />

 The Temporal runtime consists of the Temporal Server and Worker processes.
-A Temporal SDK provides users with the APIs they need to write Workflow Definitions as well as the APIs to invoke Workflow Executions and invoke Worker processes.
+A Temporal SDK provides developers with the APIs needed to write Workflow Definitions as well as the APIs to invoke Workflow Executions and invoke Worker processes.

 ## What is a Workflow?